eternalfizzer/DocumentConversion/README.txt

 ______________________________________
 Changes to the policies can be made in the master files:
 1. Change page geometry, custom colours and formatting in the class file.
-2. Change Common Content (title block, document information table, signature block) in the class file.
+2. Change Common Content (title block, document information table, assessment tables) in the class file.
 3. Change content (except for Common Content) in the master file.

 ______________________________________